-At the institutional level, CADENA in Mexico provides insurance against drought for smallholder farmers (with less than 20 ha of rainfed land) through a state-level insurance that is fully free to beneficiaries.
+At the institutional level, CADENA in Mexico provides insurance against catastrophic drought to smallholder farmers (cultivating less than 20 ha of rainfed land) through a state-level insurance that is fully free to beneficiaries.
 The unit of analysis is the municipality.
-Insurance payouts are triggered by cumulative rainfall falling below a threshold in three critical periods of corn cultivation, with rainfall observed at the municipal meteorological station.
+Insurance payouts are triggered by cumulative rainfall falling below a threshold in any of three critical stages of corn cultivation, with rainfall observed at the municipal meteorological station.
 Fuchs and Wolff (2011) used the rollout of the program across 15 states between 2002 and 2008 to identify impact on corn yields, area cultivated in corn, and per capita income and expenditures.
 They find that insurance coverage induced ex-ante risk management responses with an 8% increase in corn yields where coverage is available, along with gains in income and expenditures.
 The latter suggest that behavioral responses extend to agents beyond the farm through spillover effects.
 Fuchs and Rodriguez-Chamussy (2011) analyzed the impact of insurance payouts on voter behavior in the 2006 presidential election.
-The unit of analysis is the electoral section, and the question is whether payments received by farmers in the electoral section in 2005 affected voting behavior toward the incumbent political party in the 2006 election.
-The identification strategy is a regression discontinuity design based on the threshold rainfall levels that trigger payments of the indexbased insurance.
+The unit of analysis is the electoral section, and the question is whether insurance payouts received by farmers in the electoral section in 2005 affected voting behavior toward the incumbent political party in the 2006 election.
+The identification strategy is a regression discontinuity design based on the threshold rainfall levels that trigger payments of the index-based insurance.
 They find that disaster relief buys votes.
 The incumbent party is estimated to have garnered 8% more votes where indemnity payments had been made prior to the election, a gain attributed to voter switching political party rather than to increased electoral turnout.

-The conclusion is thus that, where available and affordable, index-based insurance does work for the intended purposes: help achieve more effective shock coping and less costly risk management.
+The conclusion of this review of evidence is thus that, where available and affordable, index-based insurance does work for the intended purposes: it helps achieve more effective shock coping and less costly risk management.
 The outcome can be more growth and less poverty.